 The trend of suffocating the freedom of expression in the name of developing an ethical society has greater outreach than it appears.
 Not only are we developing an intolerant society but also chickening out when the truth hits hard.
 After all the beauty lies in the eye of the beholder and a remark generally hurts in proportion to its truth.
 An artist with a fear of condemnation of his work is half paralysed and fully wasted.
 Therefore, while it’s important to keep perspectives, it’s equally important to encourage fearless artistry for a society to be called a complete, free, ethical, and a democratic society.

-And what better quote to cut the chase, “If we don’t believe in freedom of expression for people whose views we despise, we don’t believe in it at all”.FLAG THIS POST
+And what better quote to cut the chase, “If we don’t believe in freedom of expression for people whose views we despise, we don’t believe in it at all”.REPORT THIS POST